Heterogeneous Federated Learning with Splited Language Model: More Details in the Experiment.

 \section{More Details in the Experiment.}

-\textbf{Comparison with the baselines.} As shown in Table \ref{ta:tiny_all_baselines} and Figure \ref{fig:tiny}, the proposed FES-PIT and FES-PTZO outperform other baseline methods with the best stability and better performance in both different datasets and different data heterogeneity scenarios.
-Specifically, FES-PIT and FES-PTZO achieve 87.77\% and 85.40\% on the Directlet-0.3 setting, which are very far ahead of the best-compared method Fed-RoD.
-We attribute that FES-PIT and FES-PTZO have very superior performance and are considerably suitable for the FSL setting based on the performance advantage of PITs.
+\textbf{Comparison with the baselines.} As shown in Table \ref{ta:tiny_all_baselines} and Figure \ref{fig:tiny}, the proposed FedV and FedVZ outperform other baseline methods with the best stability and better performance in both different datasets and different data heterogeneity scenarios.
+Specifically, FedV and FedVZ achieve 87.77\% and 85.40\% on the Directlet-0.3 setting, which are very far ahead of the best-compared method Fed-RoD.
+We attribute that FedV and FedVZ have very superior performance and are considerably suitable for the FSL setting based on the performance advantage of PITs.

 \textbf{Evaluation on various non-IID scenarios.} We discuss two types of data heterogeneity: Dirichlet distribution and Pathological distribution under various pre-trained transformer models in Table \ref{ta:tiny_all_baselines}, and prove the effectiveness and robustness of the proposed methods.
 In Dirichlet distribution, since the local training can't cater for all classes inside clients, the accuracy decreases with the level of heterogeneity decreasing.
-It is clearly seen that our algorithms: FES-PIT and FES-PTZO can achieve stronger stability for several heterogeneous settings under various pre-trained transformer models.
+It is clearly seen that our algorithms: FedV and FedVZ can achieve stronger stability for several heterogeneous settings under various pre-trained transformer models.